AaronBringhurst/a-rons-blog/README.md

-# GlobeTrotter Diaries: Blog
+# A-rons Blog

-Welcome to GlobeTrotter Diaries, a place for sharing and reading tales from various trails around the globe.
+Welcome to A-rons Blog, a place for sharing and reading tales from various trails around the globe.
 This project encompasses a simple, responsive blog site designed for users to share their travel stories and experiences.

 ## Features